XingxingHuang/DeepLearningTechniques_2D/README.md

 * A review paper, ["A Performance Evaluation of Local Descriptors" CVPR 2003](http://www.ai.mit.edu/courses/6.891/handouts/mikolajczyk_cvpr2003.pdf), shows the local descriptors and helps you to understand how edge detectors work.
 There are hand-craft features which are similar to what CNN created.
 * Selective search
 * Image pyramid
+* GrabCut Check the [demo](https://docs.opencv.org/3.1.0/d8/d83/tutorial_py_grabcut.html) in OpenCV.

 Before using deep learning as segmentation, people found [TextonForest 2018](http://mi.eng.cam.ac.uk/~cipolla/publications/inproceedings/2008-CVPR-semantic-texton-forests.pdf) and [Random Forest based classifiers 2011](http://www.cse.chalmers.se/edu/year/2011/course/TDA361/Advanced%20Computer%20Graphics/BodyPartRecognition.pdf).

 ### Sigal processing

 [Wiener Filter](https://en.wikipedia.org/wiki/Wiener_filter) (维纳滤波) a filter used to produce an estimate of a desired or target random process by linear time-invariant (LTI) filtering of an observed noisy process, assuming known stationary signal and noise spectra, and additive noise.

+[Gabor filter](https://en.wikipedia.org/wiki/Gabor_filter) a linear filter used for texture analysis, which means that it basically analyzes whether there are any specific frequency content in the image in specific directions in a localized region around the point or region of analysis.

 ![](./**.png)